vladimir-ilyashenko/pgsql-io/README.md

-# PGSQL-IO/CLI
+# PGSQL-IO

-Steps to build a build environment on CentOS 7 (AMD or ARM)
+Steps to build a build environment on CentOS 7/8 on AMD or ARM

 ## 1.) run ./setupInitial.sh to configure OS environment